iamalhera/cosmocloud/README.md

 ## Approach
 1. Initial Assessment:
-    - Reviewed the assessment document provided in the form of Google-Doc to understand and think about the requirements and visual design.
+    - Reviewed the project idea document from internet to understand and think about the requirements and visual design.
 2. Backend Perspective :
     - Created a CosmoCloud Profile and made an `employee_crud` Project of Free Tier.
     - I created a data model keeping in mind the necessity of the project.